linode/docs/docs/platform/object-storage/lifecycle-policies/index.md

 ### Creating a Lifecycle Policy File

-In S3 a lifecycle policy is represented by an XML file.
+In S3-compatible Object Storage, a lifecycle policy is represented by an XML file.
 This XML file can be created in the file editor of your choosing.
 Consider the following lifecycle policy file:

 {{< file "lifecycle_policy.xml" xml >}}
 <LifecycleConfiguration>